 With my concierge practice, current clients have direct access to me, their clinician - there’s no secretary, receptionist, answering service, virtual assistant, or case manager to go through.
 If you reach out after business hours on weeknights, weekends, or holidays, you will not be handed off to an on-call therapist you've never met who doesn't know your case; you will hear back directly from me.

 In contrast to the heavy caseload that is typical of agency work, concierge therapists schedule fewer clients so we can devote more time and energy to each case and provide more flexible scheduling options.
 I deliberately set aside time between clients to synthesize your sessions, plan follow-up treatment strategies, communicate or collaborate with your other healthcare providers, and leave the opportunity to continue past the scheduled time if you find you need to extend your session because you've had a rough week or you're in the middle of a breakthrough.

-Extended hours during evenings and weekends are customary to provide flexibility and accommodate different schedules.
+I offer extended hours during evenings and weekends are to provide flexibility and accommodate different schedules.